Isaac-To/EasyBot.py/README.md

 A premade plugin called chess.py is availible by default.
 This is based on the Sunfish engine and is adapted to discord use by chisaku-dev.
 **"Official" plugins can be found by looking at my other repositories that are labeled "Easy-Bot".**

+#### To remove a plugin
+Just drag/delete the plugin's .py file out of the cogs folder and it will not be loaded up upon the next boot!

 #### To reset bot prefix/name/token
 Just delete 'savefile.db' in the same folder where easy-bot is stored and everything will be reset!